55: No Such Thing As Samurai Nail Clippers

 Yeah.

-So really cool thing about
+16th century uh yeah he was so really cool thing about

 Really?
 Yeah, that's a mistranslation.
-So the Fallopian tubes are supposed to be the Fallopian tubers, and it's because the shape of them is like a brass tuber.
+So the fallopian tubes are supposed to be the fallopian tubers, and it's because the shape of them is like a brass tuber.

 If everyone, if everyone listening to this starts only calling them fallopian tubers,